swagger-api/swagger-core/README.md

 framework at http://swagger.wordnik.com.
 For more information about Wordnik's APIs, please visit http://developer.wordnik.com.

+## Version history
+Swagger v1.0 was released on Aug-10 2011

+Pre-release versions will be suffixed with SNAPSHOT and RC appropriately.
+If you want the release version, please grab it by tag (i.e. v1.0 for the release)

 ### Prerequisites
 You need the following installed and available in your $PATH: